Outlook is a quite popular email client. It holds 11% market share (Outlook apps hold 9%, and the web version is used by

 When building email templates, we add links to all the elements that should have them.
 If you do not remove one intentionally, but simply forget to replace with yours, your menu won't lose its style as it has all the necessary links.

 Outlook is really sufficient for many businesses' needs.
 And we do not have to be afraid of it.
 Quite the opposite - we need to learn to cope with it.
-Besides, Outlook now supports animated GIFs and as of this summer, it will support AMP for emails.
+Besides, Outlook now supports animated GIFs (some versions).
 Isn't it great?

 Due to our open HTML code editor, we allow our users to embed special code elements to enable them to send beautiful sophisticated emails to all recipients, including those who use old or new versions of Outlook.

 In the short run, you will not have to cope with codes — we will do it for you.